Shan-ahamad-3/web-interface-repo/README.md

 # web-interface-repo
-This repo has web interface for ZEESHSAN resturant
+This repo has web interface for ZEESHAN resturant